schatto1/ImageGallery/README.md

 # ImageGallery
-A simple image gallery website
+A simple image gallery website using only HTML and simple CSS